-- 2. Peer reviews occur when a decision is being made about promotion and at the third year prior to initial eligibility for promotion to Full Professor.
-The primary purpose of the midpoint peer review prior to eligibility for promotion to Full Professor is to provide feedback to the faculty member that clearly specifies whether the faculty member is making satisfactory progress in areas of teaching and advising scholarship, and service as designated in Faculty Senate Resolution 1322 [Bill 0406], their departmental guidelines, and school guidelines, if applicable.
-In the year of the promotion review, the peer review committee is responsible for making a recommendation whether to promote based upon evidence of performance produced by the faculty member. - 3.
-In the years when a decision is being made regarding promotion, faculty members will undergo both administrative and peer review processes.
-The primary purposes of the administrative review are to specify whether the faculty member has made satisfactory progress in areas of teaching and advising, scholarship and service as delineated in the Teacher/Scholar Model and to identify and discuss any other issues that may impact job performance. - 4.
+- 3. In the years when a decision is being made regarding promotion, faculty members will undergo both administrative and peer review processes.
+The primary purposes of the administrative review are to specify whether the faculty member has made satisfactory progress in areas of teaching and advising, scholarship and service as delincated in the Teacher/Scholar Model and to identify and discuss any other issues that may impact ob performance. - 4.
 Recommendations on whether to promote are made in the following order: Peer Review Committee to Department Chair; Department Chair to Academic Dean; Academic Dean to Executive Vice President for Academic Affairs and Provost; Executive Vice President for Academic Affairs and Provost to the President; President to the Board of Governors.
-At each of these recommendation points, the candidate for promotion shall receive a copy of the recommendation being made and has the right to submit a written response including additional pertinent evidence
+At each of these recommendation points, the candidate for promotion shall receive a copy of the recommendation being made and has the right to submit a written response including additional pertinent evidence within the designated period for responding.
+Any submitted response would then become a part of the accumulated review materials.